OpenDreamKit/OpenDreamKit.github.io/meetings/2018-04-30-Cernay/projects.md

+---
+layout: page
-# Projects list for the [workshop on Low level interfaces with libraries](https://github.com/OpenDreamKit/OpenDreamKit/issues/251 )
+title: "Project and progress reports for the [workshop on Low level interfaces with libraries](https://github.com/OpenDreamKit/OpenDreamKit/issues/251 )"
+---

 Desired format: for each project that was worked on during the workshop, please include 1-3 paragraphs about what the project was about and what was achieved.
 You may want to mention the impact and, if